-- 1. Check the cable run to see if any of the turnbuckles or torpedo cable splice will pass from one side of the post to the other during the tensioning process.
-If they will, pull the post for the tensioning process.
-Also check the fitting marks at each turnbuckle to make sure no marks are showing. - 2.
-The tensioning of the cable will be taken at a location no closer than 500' [167 m] from the end that has not been connected to the CCT or Anchor Cables.
-It is recommended that cable tension readings be taken in tangential sections. - 3.
-For cable runs greater than 5,000' [1,525 m], the cable should be pulled every 3,000' [915 m] to remove the slack from the cable. - 4.
-With the required tension on the cable, place a mark on the cable where it meets the threaded end of the CCT. - 5.
+- 4. With the required tension on the cable, place a mark on the cable where it meets the threaded end of the CCT. - 5.
 Release the tension on the cable.
 Go back approximately 28" [0.71 m] from the mark and cut the cable. - 6.
 Place a right-hand field applied fitting using the procedures in the Field Applied Fittings with a Turnbuckle section. - 7.
-On the CCT end, place a turnbuckle (PN-5826G for 1" fitting; PN-5711G for 3/4" fitting) on the fitting by only a couple of threads.
+On the CCT end, place a turnbuckle (PN-5826G) on the fitting by only a couple of threads.
 Pull the cable until the cables are connected to the turnbuckle.
-With both fittings inserted in the turnbuckle, the turnbuckle will be turned until the 1 1/2" [38 mm] marks on the cables ends of both threaded rods are in the turnbuckle.

-- 8. With the cables connected, release the cable pulling tool from the cable.
+With both fittings inserted in the turnbuckle, the turnbuckle will be turned until the 1-1/2" [38 mm] marks on the cables ends of both threaded rods are in the turnbuckle and threaded rods can be seen in the site hole. - 8.
+With the cables connected, release the CASS® cable pulling tool from the cable.
 Check the tension on the cable.
 If a higher tension is needed, rotate the turnbuckle while the cables are restrained to prevent twisting. - Replace any posts removed during the tensioning process.
-If a turnbuckle or torpedo cable splice falls where there is a post, or if the turnbuckle or torpedo cable splice is 1' [300 mm] from the post, replace the post with a splice interference post (PN-34049G/post in sleeve or PN-34061G/driven post). - 10.
+If a turnbuckle or torpedo cable splice falls where there is a post, or if the turnbuckle or torpedo cable splice is 1' [300 mm] from the post, replace the post with a splice interference post (PN-33912G/post in sleeve or PN-33911G/driven post). - 10.
 Two (2) or three (3) days after tensioning, check and record the tension values, at the same locations as taken in step 2.
-If adjustment is needed to meet the tension on the tension chart, the turnbuckles can be adjusted.
+If adjustment is needed to meet the tension on the tension chart, the turnbuckles should be adjusted.
 After adjustment, ensure the threaded rod is no more than 4" [100 mm] into the turnbuckle.
 It is suggested that the tension recorded be set approximately 800 lbf.
 [3.6 kN] above the value on the tension chart. - 11.
-It is recommended that approximately two (2) to three (3) weeks after the checking the cable tensioning in Step 10, the cable tension is checked again against the tension chart.
+It is recommended that approximately two (2) to three (3) weeks after the cable tensioning in Step 10, the cable tension is checked again against the tension chart.
 Make any adjustments necessary to meet the appropriate tension.